zrmacc/BinReg/README.md

 ## Inference

 The same hypotheses considered previously are tested for the robit model.
+Note that the degrees of freedom requires specification.

 ```r